IT21227554/IT21227554/README.md

 ### Hi there I'm Sudheera Chandrajith 👋
 <br>
-🔭 I’m currently 2nd year undergraduate on SLIIT
+🔭 I’m currently 2nd year undergraduate at SLIIT
  <br>

 📫 How to reach me: [@Linkedin](https://www.linkedin.com/in/sudheera-chandrajith/)